Prof Nigel Byott

 Over the years I have taught a number of topics within Pure Mathematics, and also Mathematics: History and Culture, and Mathematical Theory of Option Pricing.

-I am also Exeter representative for the London Mathematical Society, and am a member of the LMS Editorial Advisory Board.
+I am also Exeter representative for the London Mathematical Society, and was for 10 years a member of the LMS Editorial Advisory Board.